 Day 1 (121km) : Worcester to Montagu.

 Leaving Worcester we were greeted by smooth tar roads and sweeping vistas of mountains and lush vineyards.
 Soon we found ourselves deep in the countryside and on gravel roads heading towards our first pit stop, the Saggy Stone Brewery – now the adventure had really begun!
 Fueled up on delicious beer and grub, we headed on towards Ashton and the Cogmanskloof Pass.
 This 6.5 km pass runs through a majestic landscape of towering rock formations and is known for its 16 metres long solid rock tunnel!
-Arriving in quaint, historic town of Montagu, we made our way to the Montagu Caravan Park, where we pitched our tents in the middle of an apricot orchard for the night.
+Arriving in quaint, historic town of Montagu, we made our way to the De Bos campsite, where we pitched our tents for the night.
+De Bos also offers self-catering cottages and Montagu has a great selection of bike friendly accommodation, restaurants & cafes.

 Day 2 (150km): Montagu to the Klein Karoo for some wild camping.